GoogleChrome/web.dev/src/site/content/en/blog/prefers-color-scheme/index.md

 Let’s finally see how supporting dark mode looks like in practice.
 Just like with the [Highlander](https://en.wikipedia.org/wiki/Highlander_(film)), with dark mode, *there can be only one*: dark or light, but never both!
 Why do I mention this?
-Because this fact has an impact on the loading strategy.
+Because this fact should have an impact on the loading strategy.
-Please don’t force users to download CSS in the critical rendering path that is for a mode they don’t currently use.
+**Please don’t force users to download CSS in the critical rendering path that is for a mode they don’t currently use.**
-To optimize load speed, I have therefore split my CSS for the example app into three parts in order to [defer non-critical CSS](/defer-non-critical-css/):
+To optimize load speed, I have therefore split my CSS for the example app that shows the following recommendations in practice into three parts in order to [defer non-critical CSS](/defer-non-critical-css/):

-- `style.css` that contains generic styles that are used universally on the site.
+- `style.css` that contains generic rules that are used universally on the site.
 - `dark.css` that contains only the rules needed for dark mode.
 - `light.css` that contains only the rules needed for light mode.